Fundamental Academic Values Award

 The German Academic Exchange Service (DAAD) presents the “Fundamental Academic Values Award” to early career scientists.
 The award is funded by the German Federal Ministry of Education and Research (BMBF).
 By awarding this prize for research publications, the DAAD aims to contribute to the advocacy of fundamental academic values.

-- academic freedom and integrity;
+• academic integrity;

-- institutional autonomy;
+• institutional autonomy;

-- public responsibility for and of higher education.
+• public responsibility of higher education.

 The DAAD strongly supports the promotion and protection of these common European fundamental values.
 Since 2022, these measures have also included the presentation of the "Fundamental Academic Values Award" within the framework of the DAAD project “bologna hub”.
 It is aimed at early career scientists of all academic fields, who have made an outstanding scientific contribution towards the preservation and advocacy of fundamental academic values in the European Higher Education Area (EHEA).